Olympus mFT shutter count

 The procedure to follow for the earlier Four Thirds cameras is described separately on the Olympus FT shutter count page.
 No problems have been reported to date from accessing the hidden menus, but care should be taken in following the individual steps in proper order.
 Also, kindly note that you will perform the procedures outlined below at your own risk.
 In case you notice a mistake in the description, or can provide instructions for cameras not (yet) listed, please drop me a line, so that we can update the information.

 Getting the number of shutter actuations on Olympus cameras is a multi-step procedure.
-With your camera's battery well charged, perform the following fifteen steps in sequence:
+With your camera's battery well charged, perform the following fifteen steps in sequence.
+You can also follow the procedure in this YouTube video.

 Page 2 menu (XZ-1) [Soon Ruey]